kawaiix621/kawaiix621/README.md

 </a>
 <br>

 If you already have a basic understanding of Rust or TypeScript, this video will teach you the fundamentals of blockchain and the underlying math in just 5 hours.
-By the end, you'll have a solid grasp of blockchain technology from a technical perspective and be able to build a basic Layer 1 (L1) blockchain.
+By the end, you'll have a solid grasp of blockchain technology from a technical perspective and be able to build a basic Layer 1 (L1) blockchain from nothing.

 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=kawaiix621&theme=radical)